nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

-Legate has built-in datatypes suitable for building richer distributed data structures, e.g. nullable arrays, but in this tutorial we exclusively use the simpler Legate Store class, which can only represent a dense array, but is sufficient to back a cuPyNumeric ndarray.
+Legate has built-in datatypes suitable for building richer distributed data structures, e.g. nullable arrays, but in this tutorial we exclusively use the simpler Legate Store class, which can only represent a dense array.
+This is sufficient to back a cuPyNumeric ndarray.

 The @task decorator specifies both CPU and GPU variants using